jacobosullivan/LVMCM_src/README.md

 git clone https://github.com/jacobosullivan/LVMCM_src.git
 ```

-The software does not need to be in the home directory to run, however data are saved to the home directory by default and the accompanying R scripts assume this to be the case.
+The software does not need to be in the home directory to run.
+The output directory can be selected at run-time, but the default location is `~/LVMCM_src/SimulationData` and the accompanying R script, which processes data from the example assemblies, assumes this to be the case.

 # Compilation